apache/cloudstack-documentation/source/installguide/configuration.rst

       networks and providing custom network offerings such as firewall, VPN, or load balancer support.

+   -  **Security Groups.** You can choose to enable Security Groups in your zone.
+      For further informations regarding Security Groups and there prequesits please refer to the Security Groups section in the documentation.

 #.
 The rest of the steps differ depending on whether you chose Basic or
    Advanced.
 Continue with the steps that apply to you: